UniMath/agda-unimath/src/linear-algebra/tuples-on-commutative-rings.lagda.md

   zero-tuple-Commutative-Ring = constant-tuple (zero-Commutative-Ring R)
 ```

-### Pointwise addition of tuples on a commutative ring
+### Pointwise addition of tuples in a commutative ring

 ```agda
 module _